Toloka/docs/en/template-builder/reference/field.list.md

 ## Managing components

 To add a new list item, Tolokers click the button.
-To remove an item, they click on the `x` icon.
+To remove an item, they click the `x` icon.
 The icon appears when hovering over the list item.

 To prevent a Toloker from adding too many list items, set the maximum list length.
 You can also use the `editable` property to block Tolokers from changing a component, like when a certain event occurs.